nikkieke/nikkieke/README.md

-:computer: Holding conversations with software via programming.
+:computer: Holding conversations with software via programming

-🛠 Breaking and building stuff.
+🛠 Breaking and building stuff

-:pencil: sharing some of what I have learnt on my <a href=https://clouds.hashnode.dev/>blog</a>.
+:pencil: sharing some of what I have learnt on my <a href=https://clouds.hashnode.dev/>blog</a>

 # Connect with me: